samjones00/docs/docs/_documentation/netcore-localhost-cert.md

 ```

 Although ideally you'd use a constant value like [kDebugMode](https://api.flutter.dev/flutter/foundation/kDebugMode-constant.html) so that
-the `badCertificateCallback` pass-through doesn't make it into production builds, e.g. configuring a [ServiceStack Dart Service Client](/dart-add-servicestack-reference)
+the `badCertificateCallback` pass-through doesn't make it into production builds.
+Here's an example configuring a [ServiceStack Dart Service Client](/dart-add-servicestack-reference)
-for development or production services:
+to use development or production APIs:

 ```dart
 var client = kDebugMode